britzl/emthree/README.md

 ### emthree.slot_to_screen(board, x, y)
-Get the screen coordinates of a slot
+Get the screen coordinates of a slot.

 **PARAMETERS**
 * ```board``` (table) - The board to get the slot from